Strategic Plan Update: Local Control and Accountability Plan (LCAP)

 How is the LCAP organized?

-- Section 1 - Stakeholder engagement: Overviews the process used to engage parents, pupils, staff and the community, and how this engagement contributed to development of the plan.
+- Stakeholder Engagement: Overviews the process used to engage parents, pupils, staff, and the community, and how this engagement contributed to development of the plan.

-o Goals, actions, expenditures and progress indicators: SJUSD’s three-year plan that defines our annual goals and specifies the actions and budget allocated to achieve these goals.
+- Goals, Actions, & Services: SJUSD’s three-year plan that defines our annual goals and specifies the actions and budget allocated to achieve these goals.